 Kindsight

-Kindsight.
-Psychology Fanatic article header image
+Kindsight, Psychology Fanatic article feature image

 The beautiful complexity of a complicated world.
 We dynamically dance through life, bumping into experience, exchanging fleeting moments with others, and, hopefully, progressing along the way.
 Each collision with life demands a choice—an action.
 Emotions arise propelling us towards one stimulus and away from others.
 Sometimes we react perfectly, achieving the desired goal, other times our response fails.
 We zigged when should have zagged.
 We timidly withdrew when we should have embraced.
-Accordingly, we veer from a desired goal, drawn away by emotions, habits and tempting pleasures.
-Error is inherent when living in a convoluted world, compelled to act by unseen emotional forces.
-With patience and guidance, we hone our abilities to aptly respond to life—not flawlessly, but effectively.
-And above all, we see ourselves with kindsight.

 Perfectionism and Kindsight